|Ordered||14 Feb 1940|

 28 Sep 1942

-During the night of 27/28 Sep, 1942, U-514 carried out two successful attacks on a small convoy of four merchant ships escorted by USS Roe (DD 418) while on the surface off the Amazon estuary.
-At 01.10 hours, the U-boat had been forced to dive after being taken under fire by the Brazilian steam merchant Imediato João Silva, but succeeded to retreat from the area without being attacked by the escort.
+During the night of 27/28 Sep.
+1942, U-514 carried out two successful attacks on a small convoy of four merchant ships escorted by USS Roe (DD 418) while on the surface off the Amazon estuary.
+At 01.10 hrs, the U-boat had been forced to dive after being fired on by the Brazilian steam merchant Imediato João Silva, but succeeded in leaving the area without being attacked by the escort.

 17 Apr 1943